clayne/FROST-Fast/README.md

 **Can I add body replacers, skin texture mods, or other cosmetic mods?**

 Yes, I recommend putting those mods under the "Player Appearance" separator in Mod Organizer 2.
-Remember to re-order your plugins list according to the mod list.
+Remember to re-order your plugins (on the right) so they match the mod list (on the left).

 **Why is the R88 Simple Sorter mod included?**

 This ESP is not technically required, but I have included it in case someone wants to generate their own custom item sorting list using Complex Sorter.

+**Why do enemies and mines sometimes disappear after loading a save?**

+This is a bug from vanilla Fallout 4 which was unfortunately never fixed by Bethesda.
+You can get past it by quitting the game to desktop, restarting the game again, and loading the save again.
+This will ensure that enemies and explosives are correctly respawned.

+**Can I add NSFW (Not Safe For Work) mods?**

+Yes, I recommend loading those mods above the "FROST" separator in Mod Organizer 2.
+Remember to re-order your plugins (on the right) so they match the mod list (on the left).

 ## Removing the Modlist